Introduction to LNG Processes

 The mixed refrigerant consisting of nitrogen, methane, ethane, propane and possibly some butane is compressed and cooled against an ambient temperature cooling medium and pre-cooling refrigerant.
 The mixture that is split into a light and heavy stream is liquefied in the bundles of a spool-wound heat exchanger and subsequently expanded into the exchanger shell to serve as refrigerant.

-The refrigerant is gradually vaporised and warmed up against natural gas and high-pressure refrigerant in the bundles (auto-cooling).
+The refrigerant is gradually vaporized and warmed up against natural gas and high-pressure refrigerant in the bundles (auto-cooling).
 Refrigerant vapour from the bottom of the exchanger shell is recompressed and the loop is closed.
-A simplified flow diagram is shown in Fig. bellow Normally, pre-cooling of liquefaction refrigerant and natural gas is provided by a propane cycle consisting of kettle-type heat exchangers and three or four pressure stages.
+A simplified flow diagram is shown in Fig. Normally, pre-cooling of liquefaction refrigerant and natural gas is provided by a propane cycle consisting of kettle-type heat exchangers and three or four pressure stages.
 The plant built years ago in Nigeria is a double mixed type.

 1. Natural Gas Engineering ans Safety Challenges.